capcodigital/devops-maturity/guidelines/security/implementation.md

 1. **Transparency**: Policy definitions in code are transparent and can be reviewed by stakeholders, promoting a clearer understanding of organisational policies.

-In summary, policy as code provides a powerful framework for automating and managing policies, improving consistency, security, and compliance, while also enhancing collaboration and reducing the potential for errors in policy enforcement.
+In summary, PaC provides a powerful framework for automating and managing policies, improving consistency, security, and compliance, while also enhancing collaboration and reducing the potential for errors in policy enforcement.
 This approach is especially valuable in the fast-paced, complex, and regulated environments of modern IT and cybersecurity.

-An example of policy as code could be a policy that defines and enforces access control for a cloud-based infrastructure using a tool like AWS Identity and Access Management (IAM) in Amazon Web Services (AWS).
+An example of PaC could be a policy that defines and enforces access control for a cloud-based infrastructure using a tool like AWS Identity and Access Management (IAM) in Amazon Web Services (AWS).
 In this example, we'll use a fictional scenario to demonstrate a policy expressed as code.

 Scenario: Controlling access to AWS S3 buckets